 As ecommerce businesses grow and their order volume picks up, they will typically ship from additional fulfillment centers across diverse regions to more efficiently reach customers, while depending on last-mile delivery to get them there on time.

 ShipBob and last-mile delivery

-Working with ShipBob lets you leverage both the inherent last-mile strengths of USPS and innovations from UPS.
+Working with ShipBob lets you leverage both the inherent last-mile strengths of USPS and innovations from UPS and FedEx.
 Before shipping every order, we get quotes from all of the major carriers.
 Then we use the best value carrier and pass the savings on to you.
 This way, you and your customers benefit from fast and affordable delivery.

 With last-mile logistics, fast ecommerce shipping is key.
-The less distance between the warehousing and storage facility and the customer, the better.
-ShipBob has five fulfillment center locations across the US in major metro areas, with more to come.
-You can split your inventory across any of ShipBob’s fulfillment centers to enable faster, less expensive delivery.
-Win-win.
+The less distance between the warehousing facility and the customer, the better.
+ShipBob continues to add more locations to its US network, including international fulfillment locations in Canada and Europe.

 Finally, when it comes to last-mile delivery, communication is vital.
 A ProShip study found that 97% of customers expect the ability to monitor their orders throughout every step of the shipping process.
-ShipBob offers real-time order tracking from the dashboard (see below).
-This also keeps them up-to-date if unpreventable delivery exceptions occur.
+ShipBob offers real-time order tracking from the dashboard.
+This also keeps customers up-to-date if unpreventable delivery exceptions occur.